Free Alternatives to Trade Gothic

 Is Work Sans similar enough to Trade Gothic?

-Work Sans achieves 80% similarity to Trade Gothic.
+Work Sans achieves a FontAlternatives similarity score of 80% compared to Trade Gothic.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Trade Gothic and its free alternatives?